 It could also happen that the memory limit is increased, however, the 500 server error remains.
 In this scenario, it is not a memory issue.

 There is also a possibility that the memory size cannot be increased since your hosting provider has disallowed memory increase by WordPress.
-Which means that you will need to contact your hosting support to increase the memory limit, at least, temporarily.
+This means that you will need to contact your hosting support to increase the memory limit, at least, temporarily.

 Seek Professional Support